skypjack/entt/docs/md/entity.md

   ```

   The output archive can freely decide how to serialize the data.
 The registry
-  isn't affected at all by the decision.
+  is not affected at all by the decision.

 * An input archive (the one used when restoring a snapshot) exposes a function
   call operator with the following signature to load entities: